Marty Grebb: Career

+Grebb was a member of a local Chicago cover band, Kal David and the Exceptions, in the early to mid 1960s.
+Grebb received a writing credit along with bandmembers Peter Cetera and Kal David for the group's recorded song, "Come On Home".
+After Kal David's departure the group became The Exceptions.
+Writer Steve Krakow termed The Exceptions a "proto-supergroup" whose lineup at that time included Peter Cetera and Jim Dondelinger (also known as James Vincent).
+Grebb, Cetera and Dondelinger each went on to other groups that achieved greater recording success and national recognition.

-In 1966, a local band, The Buckinghams, required the services of a keyboardist, and Marty Grebb was asked to team up with them.
+In 1966, another local band, The Buckinghams, required the services of a keyboardist, and Marty Grebb was asked to team up with them.
 Around this time, the band members were introduced to James William Guercio, a former bassist and road manager for Chad & Jeremy who found them a management contract with Ebbins-Guercio Associates.
 The band went on to have three (Billboard) and five (Cashbox) top-ten national selling singles and three top twenty albums with Marty Grebb for Columbia Records.

 After the Buckinghams, Grebb toured with a number of artists, including Leon Russell, Elton John, Muddy Waters, and most notably Bonnie Raitt as a member of her band for 25 years.
 He was also a touring member of Chicago in 1980 and 1981.

 Later, Grebb was a member of The Weight Band, featuring former members and collaborators of The Band.
 Grebb contributed to The Band's Jericho and Jubilation albums.
 In July 2017, PBS's Infinity Hall Live program aired a televised performance by The Weight Band, featuring new music by the band.

 Grebb died on January 1, 2020.